togethercomputer/together-python/README.md

   </a>
 </div>

-The [Together Python Library](https://pypi.org/project/together/) is the official Python client for Together's API platform, providing a convenient way for interacting with the REST APIs and enables easy integrations with Python 3.8+ applications with easy to use synchronous and asynchronous clients.
+# Together Python API library

 [![PyPI version](https://img.shields.io/pypi/v/together.svg)](https://pypi.org/project/together/)
 [![Discord](https://dcbadge.vercel.app/api/server/9Rk6sSeWEG?style=flat&compact=true)](https://discord.com/invite/9Rk6sSeWEG)
 [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/togethercompute.svg?style=social&label=Follow%20%40togethercompute)](https://twitter.com/togethercompute)

+The [Together Python API Library](https://pypi.org/project/together/) is the official Python client for Together's API platform, providing a convenient way for interacting with the REST APIs and enables easy integrations with Python 3.8+ applications with easy to use synchronous and asynchronous clients.

-# Installation
+## Installation

 > 🚧
-> The library was rewritten in v1.0.0 released in April of 2024.
+> The Library was rewritten in v1.0.0 released in April of 2024.
 There were significant changes made.

-To install Together Python Library from PyPi, simply run:
+To install Together Python API Library from PyPi, simply run:

 ```shell Shell
 pip install --upgrade together
 ```

-## Setting up API Key
+### Setting up API Key

 > 🚧 You will need to create an account with [Together.ai](https://api.together.xyz/) to obtain a Together API Key.

 Once logged in to the Together Playground, you can find available API keys in [this settings page](https://api.together.xyz/settings/api-keys).

-### Setting environment variable
+#### Setting environment variable

 ```shell
 export TOGETHER_API_KEY=xxxxx
 ```

-### Using the client
+#### Using the client

 ```python
 from together import Together